hp-e/generator-ng-seed/README.md

 # A [Yeoman](http://yeoman.io) generator for scaffolding an Angular project with Typescript and webpack.
 The goal of this generator is to create a very simple scaffolding for an Angular project.

+I would like to avoid calling it Angular 2 or 3 etc. I strongly belive it should refer an Angular project without the version number.

-Given the 6 month main release schedule for Angular we will try to mirror that in this generator. e.g. When Angular 3 is in production you will be able to select either 2 or 3 as the basis for your application.
+Given the 6 month main release schedule for Angular I will try to mirror that in this generator. e.g. When Angular 4 is in production (march 2017) you will be able to select either 2 or 4 as the basis for your application.

 NB!
 Version 1 of Angular is not and will not be supported in this generator.